Lotte Koume: The Most Famous Ume Candy in Japan

-Japan has a wide range of foods made with Ume plums, among which the pickled Ume plums, Umeboshi is probably most famous, and in fact many of us Japanese like to eat the salted Ume plums with steamed plain white rice at meals.
+Japan has a wide range of foods made with plums called “Ume (梅)”, among which the pickled Ume plum, Umeboshi is probably most famous, and in fact many of us Japanese like to eat the salted plums with plain rice at meals.

 Lotte Koume Candy

-Specifically, the smaller Ume candy itself is sweet, but it is coated with a salty-sour Ume powder and even has a somewhat acidic Umeboshi paste filling.
+Although the smaller Koume candy itself is sweet, it is coated with salty-sour Ume powder and even has a somewhat acidic Umeboshi paste filling.

 Hence, you can savor 3 different Ume flavors while you are sucking on the small candy.